by Texas Homesteader ~

 Decluttering Other Areas Of The Home

-Once the closet has been decluttered I take a walk around the house for anything else that needs to get outta here on this thrift-store run.
+Once the closet has been decluttered I take a walk around the house for anything else that needs to go on this thrift-store run.

 Coat closets and kitchen cabinets are examined.
-Desk drawers and guest-room closets get looked at too.
+Desk drawers and guest-room closets get looked over too.

 I wrote a post about an easy way to Declutter the Utensil Drawer.
 You can use this same method for any area of your home to simplify your decluttering task.